llaville/box-manifest/docs/capabilities.md

 > [!NOTE]
 >
-> The `make` command is only available with version 4.0 or greater
+> The `make` command may combine one or more stages on same run !

 ```mermaid
 stateDiagram